StarbirdTech/AI-Blueprints/generative-ai/multi-modal-rag-with-langchain/README.md

-# 🤖 MultiModal RAG with LangChain
+# 🤖 MultiModal RAG with LangChain, Transformers and Torch

 <div align="center">